-During the 2017 Legislative Session, HB 1027 enacted the "Unmanned Aircraft Systems Act" (Section 330.41, F.S.) which vested authority to regulate drones in the State and prohibited local governments from enacting ordinances that regulate drones.
+During the 2017 Legislative Session, HB 1027 enacted the "Unmanned Aircraft Systems Act" (Section 330.41, F.S.) that vested authority to regulate drones in the State and prohibited local governments from enacting ordinances that regulate drones.
 The new law also makes it unlawful for a person to operate a drone over or near a "critical infrastructure facility."
 However, critical infrastructure facility was defined as electrical generation or transmission facilities, chemical storage facilities, mining facility, natural gas facility or pipeline, natural gas or propane terminal or storage facility, oil or gas pipeline, and wireless communications facilities.
 Many of the County's critical facilities are not covered by this definition such as jails, law enforcement facilities, courthouses and other government buildings.
-The County is concerned that without a prohibition of drones over or in the proximity of critical county facilities that the possibility of escapes, terrorism, and breaches in confidentiality increase significantly; all which impact public safety or potentially compromise the judicial and policy setting process.
+The County is concerned that without a prohibition of drones over or in the proximity of critical county facilities, the possibility of escapes, terrorism, and breaches in confidentiality increase significantly; all of which affect public safety and could potentially compromise the judicial and policy setting process.

-Palm Beach County SUPPORTS an amendment to the definition of "critical infrastructure facility" in Section 330.41 F.S. to include jails, law enforcement facilities, courthouses, water and wastewater infrastructure, and buildings designated as the County Seat.
+In 2023, the Legislature passed HB 645, which expanded the definition of a "critical infrastructure facility" to include several other locations including water and wastewater infrastructure.
+Palm Beach County SUPPORTS an amendment to the definition of "critical infrastructure facility" in Section 330.41 F.S. to include jails, law enforcement facilities, courthouses, and buildings designated as the County Seat.